ccrma/webchuck/DEVELOPER_GUIDE.md

 Make sure you have [Git](https://git-scm.com) and [Node](https://nodejs.org) installed.

-Clone the repository
+Clone the repository if you haven't already.

 ```
 git clone https://github.com/ccrma/webchuck.git
 ```

-`cd` into webchuck and install npm dependencies
+In the webchuck repo, install npm dependencies

 ```
 npm install